vineeth123-png/cp/topics/Data Structures/Graphs.md

 Finds a subset of edges that connects all vertices with the minimum total edge weight.
 Algorithms: Kruskal's and Prim's.

+Given a graph consisting of N nodes and M edges, a spanning tree is a tree which has all the N nodes of the graph, but only N-1 edges connecting all the nodes.
+All the nodes are reachable from each other, using the N-1 edges.
+A spanning tree whose sum of its edges would be the minimum of all the spanning trees possible in a graph is the minimum spanning tree (MST).
+There can be more than one MST given a graph.

+### Prim's Algorithm

+### Kruskal's Algorithm

 ## Bipartite Graphs and Matching

 A graph is bipartite if its nodes can be divided into two sets such that no two nodes within the same set are adjacent.
 Matching algorithms (like Hopcroft-Karp) are used for maximum matching.